National Redoubt (Belgium): First World War

-At the outbreak of war in 1914, the Germans first attacked the forts at Liege.
+At the outbreak of war in 1914, the Germans first attacked the forts at Liège.
 The Germans were equipped with 30.5 cm (Skoda M1911 howitzers lent by Austria, with a range of 9.6 kilometers) and 42 cm (the Big Bertha, range 10 km) caliber guns, with shells respectively 380 kg and 1000 kg.
 These were able to destroy the fortresses of non-reinforced concrete.
 They could be deployed while outside the reach of the Belgian artillery.
 On 15 August 1914 Fort Loncin was destroyed by a German hit on its ammunition depot.
 350 men were killed immediately, and half of the fort was destroyed.
 To this day, the remains of these men remain buried in the ruins of the fort.

 After establishing a defensive line near Liege, the Germans marched westward, and on September 4 the first shells were aimed at the axis Walem-Breendonk.
 Then, for a couple of weeks, the Germans concentrated on the front in France.
 On September 22, the attack on the defence of Antwerp was renewed but now focused on Walem-Lier, with the intention of breaking the ring of forts and capturing Antwerp.
 On September 30, German heavy artillery destroyed the forts of Walem, Sint Katelijne Waver and Koningshooikt.
 On October 2, Fort Lier suffered the same fate.
 Fort Kessel fell on October 4.
 On October 5, the bombardment of Fort Broechem started.
 On October 6, Fort Broechem was put out of action.
 The position of Antwerp then became untenable.

 On October 9, the Belgian Army abandoned the east bank of the river Scheldt, blowing up the forts of Schoten, Brasschaat, Merksem, Kapellen and Lillo.
 In all, the Germans had fired 590 rounds of 42 cm ammunition and 2,130 30.5 cm shells onto the forts, whose garrisons were helpless against an enemy who bombarded them from a distance.
 But the forts did enable the Belgian Army to escape; on October 10, it abandoned the west bank of the Scheldt and retreated behind the Yser line, about 150 km to the west, where it would resist for the rest of the war.